With loves great strength I pulled a sword from stone

 Amused you were that I, a self dubbed knight

 With blade honed words might vie to be your king;

 Strained hand on hilt like timid underling;

 Still none could say that sword was not fair won

 And none could claim my calling was not true,

 For clear in granite there so scribed upon

 That proclamation grand for all to view.

-With sword in hand I crouch upon a knee,
+With sword in hand I crouched upon a knee,

-Should you say yes, there twice a king I’d be.
+On your consent, there twice a king to be.

 © Loubert S Suddaby.
 All Rights Reserved.